jonnonz1/nz-statute-book/acts/public/2002/local-government-act-2002.md

 ### 8 Development of Māori capacity to contribute to decision-making processes
 A long-term plan must set out any steps that the local authority intends to take, having undertaken the consideration required by section 81(1)(b), to foster the development of Māori capacity to contribute to the decision-making processes of the local authority over the period covered by that plan.

-### 9 Financial strategy
+### 9 Financial strategy and infrastructure strategy
-A long-term plan must include a local authority's financial strategy adopted under section 101A.
+A long-term plan must include a local authority's financial strategy described under section 101A and infrastructure strategy described under section 101B.

 ### 10 Revenue and financing policy
-A long-term plan must include a local authority's revenue and financing policy adopted under section 102(1).
+A long-term plan must include a local authority's revenue and financing policy already adopted under section 102(1).

-### 11 Determining significance
+### 11 Significance and engagement policy
-A long-term plan must contain a summary of the local authority's policy on determining significance under the Act.
+A long-term plan must contain—
+  (a) a summary (or other description) of the local authority’s significance and engagement policy under section 76AA; and (b) a reference to where the full policy can be found, which may be done by providing a link to the relevant document on an Internet site maintained by or on behalf of the local authority.

 ### 12 Forecast financial statements
 (1) A long-term plan must include, for each of the financial years covered by the plan, forecast financial statements for the local authority.